 Instructions

-- Place the chopped rhubarb and garlic cloves on the prepared pan.
+• Place the 4 cups coarsely chopped rhubarb and 3 cloves garlic on the prepared pan.
 Roast for 15-20 minutes, or until rhubarb is soft.

-- Transfer the rhubarb and garlic to a food processor or blender.
-Puree with one cup of water until smooth.
+• Transfer the rhubarb and garlic to a food processor or blender.
+Puree with 1 cup water until smooth.

-- Pour the puree into a medium saucepan.
-Add remaining ingredients and mix well.
+• Pour the puree into a medium saucepan.
+Add 3 tablespoons balsamic vinegar, 1/2 cup brown sugar, 1/4 cup ketchup, 1 tablespoon Worcestershire sauce, 1 tablespoon chili powder, 1/4 teaspoon cinnamon, Dash of cayenne pepper, and Salt and black pepper to taste.
+Mix well.
 Add additional water, as needed, until sauce is desired consistency.

 Notes